-Adults coming onto campus for volunteering, parent teacher conferences, group/committee meetings, or school events, follow the SMMUSD Visitor Policy (see below).
-Adults may also utilize the office entrance vestibule as a gathering and information distribution area.
+Adults coming onto campus for volunteering, parent teacher conferences, group/committee meetings, or school events, follow the SMMUSD Visitor Policy (see above).

-Special/alternate morning procedures may occur for special events or schoolwide functions such as the first day of school, jog-a-thon, sing-a-long, graduation etc. The school will provide information to parents in such situations.
+Special/alternate morning procedures may occur for special events or schoolwide functions such as the first day of school, Move-a-thon, Outdoor Assemblies, Culmination, etc. The school will provide information to parents in such situations.